BitcoinDesign/Guide/.github/ISSUE_TEMPLATE/---content-request.md

 _Add any other context about the request here._

 **Content guidelines**
-If you're a contributor looking to tackle the issue, you can [preview our illustration guidelines](https://bitcoin.design/guide/contribute/content-guidelines/).
+If you're a contributor looking to tackle the issue, you can [preview our content guidelines](https://bitcoin.design/guide/contribute/content-guidelines/).